alvarobartt/investpy/README.md

 Currently you just have two possible options to retrieve data with this scrapper:

 * **Retrieve the recent data of a stock**: it retrieves the historical data from a stock from the last month.
-The function also checks if the introduced ticker name is correct and then retrieves the data.
+The function also checks if the introduced equity name is correct and then retrieves the data.
 ```
 import investing_scrapper as ivs

 df = ivs.get_recent_data('bbva')
 ```

 * **Retrieve the historical data of a stock from a specific range of time**: it retrieves the historical data from a stock from a range of time between the start date and the end date, specified in dd/mm/YY format.
-This function also checks is the introduced ticker name is correct and then retrieves the data.
+This function also checks is the introduced equity name is correct and then retrieves the data.
 ```
 import investing_scrapper as ivs

 df = ivs.get_historical_data('bbva', '10/10/2018', '10/12/2018')
 ```

-You can check all the available tickers for the **Spanish Stock Market** in this list from investing: https://es.investing.com/equities/spain
+You can check all the available equities for the **Spanish Stock Market** in this list from investing: https://es.investing.com/equities/spain

 (**NOTE**: you will need an active HTTP connection in order to get the scrapper working.
 As a temporary solution, you can just store the retrieved pandas.DataFrame in a CSV so you can work with that data offline.)